Introduction

 D. Principles for Computer Use and Network Systems

 The use of computers and network systems in no way exempts students from the normal requirements of ethical behavior in the Cornell University community.
-Use of a computer and network system that is shared by many other users imposes certain additional obligations.
+Use of a computer and network system that is shared by many users imposes certain additional obligations.
 In particular, data, software and computer capacity have value and must be treated accordingly.
 Although some rules are built into computer and network systems, such restrictions cannot limit completely what students can do.
-In any event students are responsive for their actions whether or not rules are built in, and whether or not they can circumvent them.
+In any event students are responsible for their actions whether or not rules are built in, and whether or not they can circumvent them.

 Standards of behavior include:

-1. Respect for the privacy of other user’s information, even when that information is not securely protected.
+1. Respect for the privacy of other users’ information, even when that information is not securely protected.

 2. Respect for the ownership of proprietary software.
-For example, unauthorized copies of such software for one’s own use, even when that software is not protected against copying is inappropriate.
+For example, unauthorized copies of such software for one’s own use, even when that software is not protected against copying, is inappropriate.

 3. Respect for the finite capacity of the system and limitation of use so as not to interfere unreasonably with the activity of other users.